Why Marriage Matters to Binational Couples

 Approximately 35,820 of the 594,391 same-sex unmarried partner couples counted in Census 2000 are binational couples (couples in which the partners are citizens of different countries).
 Among binational couples, more than a third of same-sex male couples and 58% of female same-sex couples report having children under age 18 in the home.
 These children are less likely to be citizens than children raised by binational married couples.

-Freedom to Marry has also spoken out against offensive anti-immigrant measures, such as Arizona’s SB1070 passed in May 2010.
+Freedom to Marry has continually spoken out against offensive anti-immigrant measures, such as Arizona’s SB1070 passed in May 2010.
 Such measures invite discrimination and abuse, and are part of an anti-immigrant hysteria that is inimical to America's interests and the Golden Rule.

 Blog Posts Related to Binational Couples